De Trafford baronets: Background

 Following the defeat of Sir Hamo de Masse, the Earl of Chester, Sir Hugh d’Avranches, gathered his armies and began to lay waste to the lands of those who fought against Masse.
 Sir Hugh d’Avranches, the 1st Norman Earl of Cheshire was the maternal-nephew of King William and cousin of Hamo.

-"In the bitter cold winter of 1069-70, north-east of Stockport, d’Avranch destroyed Chester, the second major city of the north, with its ancient trade links to Dublin.
-His army destroyed communities, dispossessed the people and laid waste to the countryside so that there was no support for the people fighting against him.
-Those Saxons of the eastern plain of Cheshire who were not killed fled westward for safety, leaving most of the east of Cheshire desolate for many years.
-The Domesday Book of 1086 recorded the wasted 'manors' along his route from York to Chester and Shrewsbury".
-It is estimated that 75% of the population of Anglo-scaninavian's were killed or dispossessed in the harrying of the North.
+It is estimated that 75% of the population of Anglo-Scandinavians were killed or dispossessed in the harrying of the North.
 In 1086, Yorkshire and the North Riding still had large areas of waste territory.
 The Domesday Book entries indicate waste as est or hoc est vast (it is wasted) for estate after estate; in all a total of 60% of all holdings were waste.
 It states that 66% of all villages contained wasted manors.
 Even the prosperous areas of the county had lost 60% of its value compared to 1066.
 Only 25% of the population and plough teams remained with a reported loss of 80,000 oxen and 150,000 people.

 In 1070, Lord Radulphus of Trafford "made terms" with the earl of Chester.
 Those terms state that the Lord of Trafford should keep his lands and possessions on condition that he did not again fight against the Normans.
 In 1080, Radulphus received the peace, pardon and protection on behalf of King William, from Sir Hamon de Massey.
 Radulphus was also awarded the lands of Wulfnoth Godwinson, the younger brother of the rebellious Saxon Earl Godwin.
 Wulfnoth Godwinson was the son of Wolfnoth Cild, whose lands were awarded to Radulphus father, Ranulph.
 Sir Hugh d’Avranches, on behalf of King William, Knighted Radulphus.
 King William also issued royal license to Radulphus allowing the use of the "de" prefix to his surname showing his recognition of holding lands on behalf of the king, making him Sir Radulphus de Trafford, 1st Lord of Trafford (under Norman rule).